jpg157/Gas-Station-Point-of-Sale-System/README.md

 ## Features
 - Simulated fuel pump selection and control
-- Fuel type selection - "Regular", "Plus", or "Supreme"
+- Fuel type selection.
+The user can select either "Regular", "Plus", or "Supreme"
-- Transaction management: simulate purchases, print receipts
 - Store item scanning and cart system
-- Simulated payment input - cash or card
+- Simulated payment input with cash or card
+- Simulated transactions and purchases
+- Receipts in the form of .txt files
-- Interface for cashier to view simulated transaction logs
+- Interface for cashier to view transaction logs
 - Basic login system for cashier/admin roles

 Created with C#, .NET, and Windows Forms.